daniel1noble/metaDigitise/README.md

 Add group, Edit group, Delete group, or Finish plot? a/e/d/f f
 ```

 Choosing `e` allows the user to go back and edit a group already digitised, but also, `d` allows them to completely delete a group and re-digitise if necessary.
 In our case, all has gone well and we choose `f` to finish plotting.
-This will exit metaDigitise (since we only have a single figure) and save the digitised output that can be conveniently queried by printing the object:
+This will exit `metaDigitise` (since we only have a single figure) and save the summary statistics to the data object that can be conveniently queried by printing the object:

 ```
  data